Thursday, 23 February 2012

 I replied and told Phi Bang that it did not matter to me if I was writing to her and not to Lien Huong.
 I promised Phi Bang that I would continue to write to her if she would continue to write to me.
 After completing my letter, I darted up the hill to the box to mail the letter and then headed over to Kitsilano Beach for a leisurely stroll along the waterfront.

-After returning from my visit to the beach I sat down at the desk and re-read Phi Bang's letter.
+After returning from my walk along Kitsilano Beach, I sat down at the desk and re-read Phi Bang's letter.
 Placing her letter aside, I picked up the new CP Rail timetable that had taken effect with the change to Standard Time at the end of October.
 Reading a new timetable was often akin to reading the obituary page in a newspaper and wondering, "Who died?"

 In this case, which passenger train service had passed away into history and was absent from the new schedule?

 Phi Bang's following letter contained a pleasant surprise, a photograph of her.
 In the photo, Phi Bang was standing beneath tall trees that resembled pine trees.
 The background behind her was still water like a pond or lake.
 She told me that the photo had been taken when she had visited Dalat.
 Phi Bang mentioned that Dalat was very beautiful and her favourite place.
-The scene portrayed a peaceful tranquil park and did not in any way betray the reality of a war ravaged country.
-Phi Bang also told me she was seventeen years old.
-As far as I was concerned, the photo pictured a very pretty young woman rather than a teenager.
+The scene portrayed a peaceful tranquil park and didn't in any way betray the reality of a war ravaged country.
+She also told me she was seventeen years old, but as far as I was concerned, the photo pictured a very pretty young woman rather than a teenager.
 I placed Phi Bang's photo on my desk, standing the photo up against the backs of the music books.
 I wondered, “Why on earth would a pretty young lady on the far side of the world be interested in writing to me?”

 The following Tuesday was one of those rare November evenings in Vancouver that I had learned to be grateful for, wet but not raining.
 Time to do the laundry.
 More than the usual accumulation of clothing was in need of washing and the bulky load had reached the limit of what I could comfortably carry.
 The steep uphill walk along Arbutus Street from First to Fourth Avenue was a chore in itself while carrying an awkward load.
 Arbutus Street was deserted and I deliberately walked slower than normal, pausing occasionally to glance at the sky.
 Stars were not visible but I was certain the clouds were clearing out.